krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 Ports for the KDC and admin services
 ------------------------------------

-The default ports used by Kerberos are port 88 for the KDC1 and port 749 for the admin server.
+The default ports used by Kerberos are port 88 for the KDC and port 749 for the admin server.
 You can, however, choose to run on other ports, as long as they are specified in each host's :ref:`krb5.conf(5)` files or in DNS SRV records, and the